FAQ

 A: The answer depends on how the transactions are used.
 If a master transaction is used, then this is a pointless action and you must set the query outside the transaction.
 To do this, you can either create a separate client or explicitly specify that the query must be run under a null transaction (with client.Transaction(transaction_id="0-0-0-0"): ...).

 Full use of tablet transactions in Python API is only possible via RPC-proxy (yt.config['backend'] = 'rpc').
-Use of tablet transactions via HTTP is impossible in the current implementation.
+Use of tablet transactions via HTTP is currently not supported.

 Q: When writing to a dynamic table, the "Node is out of tablet memory; all writes disabled" or "Active store is overflown, all writes disabled" error occurs.
 What does it mean and how should I deal with it?

 **A:**The error occurs when the cluster node runs out of memory to store data not written to the disk.
 The input data stream is too large and the cluster node has no time to compress and write data to the disk.
 Queries with such errors must be repeated, possibly with an increasing delay.
-If the error occurs continuously, this may mean (apart from abnormal operation) that either individual tablets are overloaded by the write load or the cluster as a whole is not powerful enough to cope with the load.
+If this is a recurring error, this may mean (except in off-nominal situations) that individual tablets are overloaded with writes or that the cluster's capacity is not sufficient to cope with this load.
 Increasing the number of tablets can also help (the reshard-table command).

-Q: What does the "Too many overlapping stores" alert mean?
+Q: What does "Too many overlapping stores" mean?
 What should I do?

-A: This error message means that the tablet structure is such that the tablets' coverage of the key interval served by the tablet is too dense.
+A: This error is an indication that tablet structure is such that the dynamic store coverage of the key range being serviced by the tablet is too dense.
 Dense coverage with stores leads to degradation of read performance, so in this situation a protection mechanism is activated that prevents new data from being written.
 The background compaction and partitioning processes should gradually normalize the tablet structure.
 If this does not happen, the cluster may be failing to cope with the load.

 Q: When querying a dynamic table, I get the "Maximum block size limit violated" error

 A: The query involves a dynamic table once converted from a static table.
 The block_size parameter was not specified.
-If you receive an error like this, please make sure you follow all the instructions from the section about converting a static table into a dynamic table.
-If the block size is large (this can be the case if more blobs are stored in the table cells, and they all get into one block), you should increase max_unversioned_block_size to 32 megabytes and remount the table.
+If you receive an error like this, make sure you follow all the instructions from the section about converting a static table into a dynamic table.
+If block size is large, you need to increase max_unversioned_block_size to 32 MB and re-mount the table.
+This can happen, if the table's cells store large binary data that are stored in a single block in their entirety.

 Q: When querying a dynamic table, I get the "Too many overlapping stores in tablet" error